-Based on their function, two folding umbrellas sport the windproof functionality of long handle umbrellas, which makes them much easier to carry around than straight umbrellas.
-Many manufacturers make this type of umbrellas to be rainproof and also sun-protecting.
+Based on their function, two folding umbrellas sport the windproof functionality of long-handle umbrellas, which makes them much easier to carry around than straight umbrellas.
+Many manufacturers make this type of umbrella to be rainproof and also sun-protecting.
 The slight setback of two folding umbrellas is that you’ll need to take off the bones piece by piece when closing the umbrella.

 Three folding umbrellas are small and easy to carry around.
 But when it comes to their function in resisting winds and heavy rains, they are inferior to two folding and long, straight umbrellas.

 Generally speaking, two folding umbrellas are middle to high-grade umbrellas with excellent workmanship and materials, including embroidery, printing, lace.
-Because of these top-notch designs and craft, two folding umbrellas are usually high-priced.
+Because of these top-notch designs and crafts, two folding umbrellas are usually high-priced.

 The more common alternative is three folding umbrellas.
 They are middle to low-end umbrellas and are of many types.
 Three folding umbrellas are usually less expensive than their two folding counterparts.

 On the differences in their use, two folding umbrellas are more suitable for heavy and windy rainy weather.
 Three folding umbrellas are not so good in resisting this type of weather, even though they are easy to carry about.